-This is revision 1.2 on 2018/05/06
+This is revision 2.2 on 2020/01/07

-Note that this is by no means a complete list or guide, and should be taken as the beginning of a “raid guide” document if your guild or regular group does not already have one.
+Note that this is by no means a complete list or guide, and could be taken as the beginning of a “raid guide” document if your guild or regular group does not already have one.

 You are welcome to make your own copy of this document – as many guilds have already done – and further develop it on your own to best suit your guild or group’s needs.
 I’m sure that the community would appreciate that any contributions or edits that you make in your own document be submitted back into this one for other players to benefit.